 With this interchangeable band system, if you purchased other bands for the Galaxy Watch 4 and you have decided to upgrade to the Watch 5, you can bring those bands along for the ride.
 Not sure which one to pick?
 Have a look through our collection of the best Galaxy Watch 5 and Watch 5 Pro bands.

-As Samsung’s newest premium smartwatch, the Galaxy Watch 5 isn’t available until the end of August.
-But with feature upgrades and a new, more durable design, it will be an enticing option for those looking to get into the world of smartwatches.
+As Samsung’s newest premium smartwatch, the Galaxy Watch 5 features loads of upgrades and a new, more durable design.
+It is an enticing option for those looking to get into the world of smartwatches.